jewettaij/visfd/doc/doc_filter_mrc.md

-Then later, they will run **filter_mrc** again using *either* the [**-discard-blobs**](#-discard-blobs), ["*-auto-thresh*"](#-auto-thresh-score--supervised-file_accepttxt-file_rejecttxt)
+Then later, they will run **filter_mrc** again using *either* the [**-discard-blobs**](#-discard-blobs), ["*-auto-thresh*"](#-auto-thresh-score--supervised-file_accepttxt-file_rejecttxt) argument, *or* the [**-minima-threshold**](#Automatic-disposal-of-poor-scoring-blobs) (or [**-maxima-threshold**](#Automatic-disposal-of-poor-scoring-blobs) [**-draw-spheres**](#-draw-spheres-filename)

-argument,
-*or*
-the
-[**-minima-threshold**](#Automatic-disposal-of-poor-scoring-blobs)
-(or
-[**-maxima-threshold**](#Automatic-disposal-of-poor-scoring-blobs)
-[**-draw-spheres**](#-draw-spheres-filename)
-arguments
-(perhaps several times with different thresholds) ...to decide which of these blobs are worth keeping.
+arguments, perhaps several times with different thresholds) ...to decide which of these blobs are worth keeping.